j3k0/cordova-plugin-purchase-documentation/introduction/generalities-about-iap-technology.md

----
-description: Generalities about IAP technologies that all developers have to know.
----

 # About IAP Technology

+Generalities about IAP technologies that all developers have to know.

-Present on both iOS and Android, IAP allow you to integrate a variety of virtual products that users can purchase right from inside your application.
+Present on both iOS and Android, In-App Purchases (IAP) allow you to integrate a variety of virtual products that users can purchase right from your application.

 ## Virtual Products

-You can offer 4 families of virtual products:
+You can offer 4 types of virtual products:

 * _Auto-Renewing Subscriptions._
-  * A subscription that will be renewed automatically every period, until canceled by the user.
+  * Subscriptions that will be renewed automatically every period, until canceled by the user.
 * _Non-Renewing Subscriptions._
-  * A subscription the user has to renew manually.
+  * Subscriptions that users have to renew manually.
 * _Consumable_ products
-  * Like virtual currencies or alike \(gems, gold, lives, ...\).
+  * Like virtual currencies or similar \(gems, gold, lives, ...\).
   * Stuff that can be purchased multiple times.
 * _Non-Consumable_ products
   * Like unlocking a premium feature.